This post first appeared on this blog in 2017.

 Old Mill District to the Arcade

-Instead of being bummed out, I bought me a souvenir penny like I always do and let the boys pick out a few, flavored honey-sticks before headed off to explore more of the Old Mill District.
+Instead of being bummed out, I bought myself a souvenir penny like I always do and let the boys pick out a few, flavored honey sticks before heading off to explore more of the Old Mill District.

 Arcade to Cades Cove